Machine Learning for Optimization-Based Separation of Mixed-Integer Rounding Cuts: Computational Experiments

-We next use the output of the ML models to reduce the MIR-Sep problem on each round of separation.
-Since we know a priori that the reduced separator closes more than 5\% gap in these variations, this is a more favorable comparison for the full separator. \Cref{fig:binkar,fig:gen,fig:neos} show the behavior of our approach for each instance family.
-The subplots on the left- and right-hand sides show the train and test instances, respectively.
-The subplots on the top show the gap closed with respect to the number of rounds of separation, and the subplots at the bottom show the number of instance variations for which the cutting loop had not terminated at each round.
+\mbox{}\\[-1ex] \textbf{Test set:} We next use the trained ML models to reduce the Appx-MIR-Sep problem in each round of separation.
+Since we know \latin{a priori} that the reduced separator closes more than 5\% gap in these variations, this comparison favors the full separator.

-Recall that to construct our datasets so far, we discarded some instance variations for which the total gap closed by running the cutting loop with the full separator was less than $5\%$.
-We ran the cutting loop with the reduced separator on these instances. \Cref{fig:binkar_new,fig:gen_new,fig:neos_new} show the average gap closed and the number of instances that had not terminated after each round of the cutting loop for only these discarded variations.